-Radhakrishnan positioned his metaphysics within the Advaita (non-dual) Vedanta tradition (sampradaya) and like other Vedantins before him, Radhakrishnan wrote commentaries on the Prasthanatraya (that is, main primary texts of Vedanta):the Upanishads(1953), Brahma Sutra(1959),and the Bhagavad-Gita(1948).As an Advaitin, Radhakrishnan embraced a metaphysical idealism, but Radhakrishnan's idealism was such that it recognized the reality and diversity of the world of experience (prakṛti) while at the same time preserving the notion of a wholly transcendent Absolute (Brahman), an Absolute that is identical to the Self (Atman).
+Radhakrishnan positioned his metaphysics within the Advaita (non-dual) Vedanta tradition (sampradaya) and like other Vedantins before him, Radhakrishnan wrote commentaries on the Prasthanatraya (that is, main primary texts of Vedanta):the Upanishads(1953), Brahma Sutra(1959), and the Bhagavad-Advaitin.
+Gita(1948).As Radhakrishnan embraced an metaphysical idealism, but Radhakrishnan's idealism was such that it recognized the reality and diversity of the world of experience (prakrti) while at the same time preserving the notion of a wholly transcendent Absolute (Brahman), an Absolute that is identical to the Self (Atman).